 Where mountain paths lead to sky-wide views and a calm, timeless world.

-The Mourne Mountains are Northern Ireland’s most dramatic upland landscape — a compact but mighty range of granite peaks rising near the coast in County Down.
-With steep slopes, silent reservoirs, and long dry-stone walls that trace the skyline, they’re a natural playground for self-guided walking holidays and mountain adventures.
-From high ridges to forest glens, you’ll find routes for every pace, whether you want a tough summit climb, a scenic valley walk, or time to simply wander in stillness.
+The Mourne Mountains are Northern Ireland’s most dramatic upland landscape — a compact but powerful range of granite peaks rising close to the coast in County Down.
+With steep slopes, silent reservoirs, and long dry-stone walls tracing the skyline, they form a striking setting for walking holidays shaped by height, space, and stillness.
+From high ridges to forest glens, you’ll find routes for every pace, whether you want a demanding summit climb, a scenic valley walk, or time to simply wander in quiet mountain light.

 Where to Walk and Explore